“Building green” to build up the environment

 Sustainable Building Materials:

-There are numerous other resources on the green building site that can either be reused on your project or taken away and used elsewhere.
-One such item is the yellow stock brick which was mass produced at Smead Dean Brickworks, Kent in the early 1900’s and predominantly used in the London area.
+Numerous other resources on the green building site can either be reused on your project or taken away and used elsewhere.
+One such item is the yellow stock brick which was mass-produced at Smead Dean Brickworks, Kent in the early 1900s and predominantly used in the London area.
 These, and other reclaimed bricks, are rescued from older buildings and cleaned up.
 Often their edges are worn and irregular with creases and variations in colour but these characteristics give the vintage materials a particular charm when they are reused.
 We always try to facilitate the reuse of good quality reclaimed bricks which only need two workable sides, one bond and one stretch.
-However, if your bricks are beyond rescue they are still put to good use as OBC arrange for them to be taken away and crushed for reuse as Type 1 hard core.
+However, if your bricks are beyond rescue they are still put to good use as OBC arrange for them to be taken away and crushed for reuse as Type 1 hardcore.

 How to paint a “greener” picture